brendanorourke/scale-ai-demo/README.md

 ### Potential Improvements
 - **Multiple Images**: Ability for the user to submit multiple images with multiple angles of the car.
   - Would potentially increase efficacy and mimic real-world use cases more closely.
-- **History Management**: Ability to submit multiple claims asssessments and having those be referencable on a Dashbaord page.
+- **History Management**: Ability to submit multiple claims assessments which can be referenced on a Dashboard page.
-  - Potentially with "Status" after submission to demonstrate how a user would manage these claims submissions.
+  - Demo a "Status" after submission to demonstrate how claims submissions may be managed after submission.
 - **Detailed Repair Breakdown**: In addition to a high-level cost range, break down an itemized estimate-- would require testing and possible fine tuning.
 - **User Authentication**: To support the above, we would ideally also have user authentication, which would require the implementation of a backend.
   - Users can submit images and come back later to reference them.